Bhubesi Pride Foundation is a UK registered charity, number 1153069.

 Damian is a sportsman who trained as a boxer for four years, before becoming a professional driver and mechanic for the Ugandan Government in 1993.
 Damian has been Bhubesi Pride Foundation’s lead driver since 2015 and is a firm Pride member and Pride Ambassador.

 Wordsworth first contacted the charity in 2010 in an effort to introduce schools he worked with to Bhubesi Pride Foundation.
 What’s followed is a remarkable story of selfless motivation, with Wordsworth volunteering his time to coordinate the Pride’s annual visits to Lilongwe, ensuring our rugby programs run smoothly.
 In 2011, we started work in one school.
 Through Wordsworth’s contributions, BPF now engages five schools and a youth rugby club – the ‘Bhubesi Lions’ – has since been founded.
-Today, Wordsworth works part-time for the charity year-round and is helping BPF to purchase land in rural Lilongwe, on which we plan to build a community sports centre.
+Today, Wordsworth works full-time for the charity.

 Would you like to become a Pride Ambassador?
 Promote the charity, attend events, lead presentations, engage in social media campaigns, join a select group and gain recognition for your efforts.
 To find out more and to join us as a Pride Ambassador, get in touch.